 Information about income components from the underlying EUROMOD data (Swedish component of EU-SILC) are compared to information on income components (wages and various benefits) from Statistics Sweden.
 The comparison needs to be done with caution because the units of analysis and the exact income concepts in the survey and in the statistics are not always strictly comparable.
-Table 4.1 compares the number of recipients of different income components.
+Table A3.1 compares the number of recipients of different income components.
 The number of external statistics that could be gathered w.r.t the number of tax beneficiaries was limited.
 Both for employment income and private pension income the model approximates the external statistics rather good.
 Regarding the amounts, we observe that self-employment income is in the aggregate much lower in our model compared to the external statistics, whilst the aggregate amount of employment income almost perfectly matches that of the employed individuals.
+As no direct external statistic was obtained for the self-employment income, it is likely that part of this discrepancy come from the crudeness of how the aggregate self-employment income was approximated in the external statistics.